 SDC pays for notetaking assistance in lectures, discussions, and labs.
 Usually, a stipend notetaker is authorized.
 These notetakers are students in the same class who are paid a stipend for providing copies of their notes.
 This service may includes access to Classical Notes.

-SDC operates a shuttle service that travels within the campus core to assist students with temporary mobility impairments.
+SDC operates a shuttle service that travels within the campus core to assist students with temporary and permanent mobility limitations.
+The UC Davis Police Department’s wheelchair accessible van provides assistance to those students who use wheelchairs.
+Students with permanent mobility limitations are not charged for rides through the Mobility Assistance Shuttle (MAS) service.
 Other mobility assistance services include referral for equipment repair and accessibility consultation.

-Pre-admission information regarding SDC services is available to applicants and prospective students.
+Pre-admission information regarding SDC services is available to applicants and prospective students by request.

 SDC provides access to print material by supporting reader services, braille, e-text, and enlarged print.

-SDC Disability Specialists provide individual student referrals as appropriate to other campus resources and external resources including Department of Rehabilitation, Social Security Administration, and Yolo County In-Home Supportive Services.
+SDC Disability Specialists provide individual student referrals as appropriate to other campus and community resources and external resources including, but not limited to, Department of Rehabilitation, Social Security Administration, and Yolo County In-Home Supportive Services.

 SDC collaborates with the Registrar's Office to arrange for registration and enrollment assistance as needed to accommodate the functional limitations of the student's disability.